How meeting rooms can improve productivity and profit – the rise of the huddle space

 Companies are physically adding more rooms by renting more space, either by factoring it in when they move premises or simply by leasing extra rooms if they are in a multi-let office space.

-According to UK-based workspace design agency, Space Solutions:
+According to UK-based workspace design agency Space Solutions (external link):

 - Silo mentality, where groups or departments refuse to share information, can be reduced by using the right tools and systems, including workspace improvements